ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Under this mode, issues and pull requests can be opened by anyone, but anything deemed substantive MUST be resolved exclusively on the mailing list.
-Discussion on GitHub is kept to a recording the state of issues.
+Discussion on GitHub is limited to recording the state of issues.
 Only editorial matters can be resolved using the issue tracker.

 Chairs and editors are given discretion in determining what issues are